SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 Refer to Software AG support or the Operations guide for how to upload a new license file.
 After uploading a new license file, you have to re-start the Apama-ctrl microservice manually.

 You can view the license information using the diagnostics information as described in [Downloading diagnostics and logs](#diagnostics-download).
-When you click the **Diagnostics** link, a ZIP file is downloaded which contains license information under */diagnostics/license*.
+When you click the **Diagnostics** link, a ZIP file is downloaded which contains license information in the file */info/license.json*.

 #### Safe mode on startup